lreimer/from-rest-to-grpc/README.md

 # REST in Peace.
-Long live gRCP.
+Long live gRCP!

 Demo repository for different REST to gRPC showcases.
 It contains several different service implementations as well as matching clients.